-For example, did you know that the inside of a banana peel can whiten your teeth as well as an at-home kit, or a little cornstarch can work wonders on adding luster to greasy hair?
-It’s these small hacks that can save a little cash, a bunch of time, and overall keep your stuff (and yourself!) looking fabulous.
+For example, did you know that the inside of a banana peel can whiten your teeth, or a little cornstarch can work wonders on adding luster to greasy hair?
+Well, they can.

 Savvy women swear by this cheap-o pantry staple, which works wonders as an all-natural dry shampoo replacement.
 It soaks up sebum—which makes your hair greasy—leaving you with killer volume and clean-looking roots.
 Also, adding an eighth of a teaspoon of cornstarch to nail polish instantly makes it matte.